-Best practice would be to establish a custom checklist based on your specific needs.
-That way you won’t end up wasting more money on flashy features that have very little to do with your company’s goals.
+Best practice is to establish a custom checklist based on your specific needs, that way you won’t end up wasting more money on flashy features that have very little to do with your company’s goals.

-Use these ten steps to ensure you build an ERP requirements checklist that is right for your company.
-Equip your team with the criteria and questions needed to assess each system and find one that will work best.
+This blog will help you build a custom ERP requirements checklist that is right for your company and equip your team with the criteria and questions needed to assess each system and find one that will work best.
 You can also download this free ERP functional requirements checklist template, to explore the top features and get started.

 - Survey team and establish a list of business requirements.